How to Get an Agent so You Can

 I hired an actress to do a cold read of one of my comedies.
 She read for all the characters, and narration about the locations too.
 And she didn't just read in a monotone, she acted out the different roles as best she could, including the male characters.
 The result was very entertaining!
 And from youtube audience retention data I could see which parts people liked the most, and the least.

 So here's some ideas on what you can do, and it's all free.
 First, open a youtube channel if you haven't already.
 It's completely free and easy.
 Next put up a short video... almost anything...... use your phone and record your cat or dog or traffic on a street, or anything.
-Upload it to youtube and wait 24 or 48 hours.
+Upload it to youtube and wait 24 to 48 hours.
 Then find youtube analytics and audience retention.
 If you haven't done this before, it is very interesting.
 Some parts which you thought were the best parts might get the worst response for instance.

 OK, that was just to introduce you to having a youtube channel and analytics if you don't already know.